tanmoyie/Operations-Management/README.md

 # Operations-Management
-Some course materials of Operayions Management
+Some course materials of Operations Management